 - Explore the nature and development of leadership in the academic medical center

-This 3½-day seminar is designed for women primarily at the associate professor level.
+This 3½-day seminar is designed for women primarily at the Associate Professor level.
 Women in the early stages of a professorial appointment will be considered on an individual basis.
-The seminar is for physicians and scientists holding medical school appointments and holding leadership positions within their discipline, department, or institution.
+The seminar is for physicians and scientists holding medical school appointments as well as leadership positions in their discipline, department, or institution.

-The program goal is to enhance knowledge and skills needed to support progress along the path to leadership in academic medicine.
-The seminar covers skills related to the formation and use of teams, central to effective collaborative in various mission-critical activities.
+This program aims to enhance knowledge and skills needed to support progress along the path to leadership in academic medicine.
+The seminar covers skills related to the formation and use of teams, which are central to effective collaborative in various mission-critical activities.

 CME credit is available for eligible participants.
-The conference is held annually in early December.
+The conference is held every December.